Qew7/mordheim_homebrew/reclussians_warband.md

 Reclusians may choose skills from the following table during advancement:

 1. **Lightning Descent**
    During deployment, this model may choose to be held in reserve.
 Deploy that model during any Recovery Phase.
-Choose a point on a map within **6 inches** of that model memorian, then test initiative: upon succesful test that model arrived on that point, upon failure use scatter dice and d6 to locate its arrival point relative to selected point.
-Upon arrival, all models within **3 inches** take a **Strength 3 hit**.
+Choose a point on a map within **6 inches** of that model memorian without any roof on top of it, then test initiative (**I**): upon succesful test that model arrived on that point, upon failure use scatter dice and d6 to locate its arrival point relative to selected point.
+Upon arrival, all models within **3 inches** take a **Strength 5 hit**.

 2. **Celestial Charge**
    Once per battle, in charge phase, the Stormcast can make a charge without needing line of sight.
 This charge ignores difficult terrain penalties.